The increase in the provision due to the passage of time is recognised as interest expense.

 Expected credit loss on financial assets:

-The Company has balances in cash and cash equivalents, term deposits with banks, investments, loans to related parties, security deposit, interest receivable on loans to related parties.
+The Company has balances in cash and cash equivalents, term deposits with banks, investments, loans to related parties, trade receivables, security deposit, interest receivable on loans to related parties and other financials assets.

 iv) Trade receivables: